lululxvi/deepxde/docs/user/installation.rst

 Installation
 ============

 DeepXDE requires `TensorFlow <https://www.tensorflow.org/>`_ to be installed.
 Both TensorFlow 1 and TensorFlow 2 can be used as the DeepXDE backend, but TensorFlow 1 is recommended:

-- My tests show that TensorFlow 2 is 2x~3x slower than TensorFlow 1;
+- In my tests TensorFlow 2 is 2x~3x slower than TensorFlow 1;
 - Currently L-BFGS optimizer is not supported in DeepXDE yet when using TensorFlow 2.

 Then, you can install DeepXDE itself.
 If you use TensorFlow 2, you need to install DeepXDE by cloning the folder.